What are "Abnormal" Upload alarms?

 (This is just a simplified example, the actual algorithm is a bit more complex)

 1. Most of the time this real-world camera won't detect motion, so it will stay silent, may send little packets to the cloud server.
 Here, everything is normal.

 2. Suppose you are outside and want to view your backyard, you remotely connected to this camera, your camera will upload a your backyard image to a cloud drive.
 Since you don't do this often and not always from the same source, Firewalla algorithm will notice this activity and classify it as 'abnormal'.

 3. An alarm will be sent to you

 4. When you receive this alarm, if you know you were doing the viewing, you can ignore it.
 But if you are not, likely someone may be looking at your camera, then ... block it.

 5. Upload alarm may be delayed.
 The abnormal upload detection algorithm runs over a period of time.
-So it is possible that your equipment may not be on site when the alarm happened.
+So it is possible that your equipment may not be on-site when the alarm happened.
 In times, the alarm generation time may be different from the alarm time.

 How to identify 'good' vs 'bad'?